 Slip ‘N Slide in the backyard?
 Fun.
 Slipping and sliding all over the road when you’re driving your car in rainy weather?
 Terrifying.
 If you’ve ever hydroplaned, we’re sure you’d agree that it’s not a fun time.

 Let’s take a look at what’s happening when a vehicle is skidding and hydroplaning (also called aquaplaning) on wet roadways and how you can prevent hydroplaning from happening to you.

 When a car hydroplanes, the vehicle tires experience a loss of traction with the road and skid over the surface of the water.
 While most vehicles are equipped with traction control and anti-lock brakes to help keep your car from veering off the road and help you regain traction if hydroplaning occurs, it’s still a scary situation that you should try to avoid.
 That’s why it’s best to keep clear if water depth builds up on the road surface causing puddles.

 While it might seem like common sense to avoid driving through heavy rain or deep puddles of standing water caused by poor drainage, even small amounts of wet pavement on the street can cause a vehicle’s tires to skid and the vehicle to hydroplane.
 This type of traction loss can temporarily keep you from steering or braking.

 Prevent hydroplaning by reducing your speed if it’s raining or has recently rained.
 It doesn’t have to be pouring outside for hydroplaning to happen.
-Speed and road surface conditions are the major factors in hydroplaning.
-Make all your vehicle movements (including braking and accelerating) gradual and careful.
+Vehicle speed and road surface conditions are the major factors in hydroplaning.
+Make sure all your vehicle movements (including braking and accelerating) are gradual and careful in wet weather.
+We also recommend avoiding cruise control when the roads are wet — it can make a hydroplane a lot more dangerous.
 This is the best way to avoid skidding whether the roads are wet or not.